 The “Secret” Service: Tablets Only

-I was greeted by a friendly waiter and shown to a corner table for one; only one other table was occupied in the space that seats about 40 people.
+A friendly waiter greeted me and showed me to a corner table for one; only one other table was occupied in the space that seats about 40 people.
 A family with young kids and another solo traveler arrived while I was there.
 TVs were tuned to daytime talk shows with the sound off.

 Once I had visited the restroom and took my seat, the experience took a sharp turn in the wrong direction.
 Before I offer my frank impressions, let me say that my overall experience with United and the Star Alliance has been positive.
 I’m grateful for the little things like an upgrade or a kind flight attendant, and I frequently tweet about it to share the love.
 I also write on my blog and social media about the benefits of loyalty to Star Alliance for my international travel.
 So what went wrong here?